innvariant/deepstruct/development.md

 - mapping between network models and graphs

 **General**
-- [ ] describe architecture of pypaddle with flowcharts / visualizations
+- [ ] describe architecture of deepstruct with flowcharts / visualizations
 - [ ] organize and explain when to use which sparse model in application
 - [ ] describe idea of mapping between network model and graphs (we use networkx)